 Eyebrow windows can dramatically improve the look of your home.
 Blocking light, heat or creating privacy can prove to be a difficult task without the right tools and knowledge.
-Here are some ideas for making the most of your arched windows and eyebrow windows.
+Here are some ideas for making the most of your half round, arched windows and eyebrow windows.
 How do I hang curtains on an arched window?
 You have several options explained below.

 Pinch pleat drapery panels can be installed beautifully with the notched right angle pin or hook strip.
 The pin strip features holes that allow you to place the drapery pins as needed.
 It is notched to allow it to form to the arch of the window.
 The holes in the top of the strip allow you to attach it to the window trim or casing.
 The notched right angle hook strip features hook tape that will connect to the loop tape on your curtains (like Velcro®).
 These arch window treatments will be stationary and are for inside mounting.